-Instead - can we compromise between the impossible and the inadequate?
+Compromise between the impossible and the inadequate

-- Can we measure "good testing"? - Test adequacy criteria "score" testing efforts by measuring the completion of test obligations. - Checklists of properties that must be met by test cases.
+- Can we measure "good testing"? - Test adequacy criteria "score" tests by measuring completion of test obligations. - Checklists of properties that must be met by test cases.

 Structural Coverage Criteria

 - Criteria based on exercising:

 - Statements (nodes of CFG)

 - Branches (edges of CFG)

 - Decisions and Conditions

 - Paths

 - ... and many more

 - Measurements used as adequacy criteria